emscripten-core/emscripten/site/source/docs/getting_started/FAQ.rst

 - Make sure that the native optimizer is being used, which greatly speeds up optimized builds as of 1.28.2. ``EMCC_DEBUG=1`` output should not report errors about the native optimizer failing to build or not being used because of a previous failed build (if it previously failed, do ``emcc --clear-cache`` then compile your file again, and the optimizer will be automatically rebuilt).

+- When you have multiple bitcode files as inputs, put the largest file first (LLVM linking links the second and later ones into the first, so less copying is done on the first input to the linker).

 Why does my code run slowly?
 ============================